 • TOEFL: a minimum total score of 80 (may be higher depending on your academic program) on the Internet-based Test (iBT), with no single sub-score less than 17, or 550 on the paper-based test

 • IELTS: a minimum total score of 6.5, with no single sub-score less than those listed for each area.

 Listening 17 6.0

-If your test results indicate a need for English instruction, you will be enrolled in appropriate courses with the on-campus ESL Program at an additional cost.
-The number of academic courses taken together with any assigned ESL classes depends upon placement test results.
+If your test results indicate a need for English instruction, you will be enrolled in the appropriate ESL course(s) at an additional cost.
+The number of academic courses taken together with any assigned ESL classe(s) depends on placement test results.